Elevation: 10,942 ft

 This peak is not in the book.

-South Ridge Route, Class 2 by Judi Steciak.
+South Ridge, Class 2 by Judi Steciak

 This peak is located less than a mile north of Devils Bedstead East.
-This summit provides a fantastic foreshortened view of routes up its impressive neighbor as well as the Boulder Lake Cirque.
-Follow the approach for Devils Bedstead East [(C)(1)(a) and (a.1)], but turn north instead of south at the 10,600-foot saddle.
+The summit provides a fantastic foreshortened view of routes up its impressive neighbor as well as the Boulder Lake Cirque.
+Follow the approach for Devils Bedstead East [(C)(1)(a) and (a.1) on Page 259], but turn north instead of south at the 10,600-foot saddle.

 FST-057/Boulder Lake Trail [(C)(1)(a)]

 I descended a different route, a modified version of my ascent route.
 From the summit, follow the ridge northward to a flat ridge area at 10,500 feet (easy Class 2).
 Leave the ridge here and descend northeast to reach the head of a small stream drainage (shown on the Phi Kappa Mountain quadrangle) that will guide you down to the Boulder Lake Trail.
 Follow the active stream steeply down to the trail, moving from side to side as necessary and occasionally picking up a game trail to help you.
 This creek drainage it much steeper than the USGS map implies, so it’s a solid Class 2+ route, perhaps marginal Class 3.
 Follow the Boulder Lake Trail back to the trailhead.

 - Year: 2016